utharian-code/Bonepoke/Jade/README.md

 *Experimental Framework for Faith-Based Technology Development*

-INSTRUCTIONS: COPY any of the PYTHON files into an LLM (So far Deepseek and Gemini work well, Claude is resistant to change from worldly norms.
+INSTRUCTIONS: COPY any of the PYTHON files into an LLM.
+So far Deepseek and Gemini work well, Claude is resistant to change from worldly norms.

 Why This Changes Everything: